emrekurum/dockerized-computer-use-agent/README.md

 ## 🤝 Collaborators

 *   **Lead Developer:** Emre Kurum
-*   **Reviewers:** lingjiekong, ghamry03, goldmermaid, EnergentAI (Invited to repo)

 ## 📜 License

-This project is based on the Anthropic Computer Use Demo and modified for the Energent.ai coding challenge.
+This project is based on the Anthropic Computer Use Demo.